 Vitamin D Deficiency

 Research suggests that low blood levels of vitamin D may increase the risk for developing MS, and for worsening the course of the disease in its early stages.
-Clinical trials are currently evaluating whether vitamin D supplements may help slow disease progression and improve clinical outcomes.
-Vitamin D may be effective in decreasing fatigue and improving quality of life for those with MS.
+Currently, there is no evidence that Vitamin D therapy is beneficial for MS, although additional studies are underway.

 Vitamin D deficiency may partially explain why MS is less common in equatorial regions.
 People who live near the equator have an abundance of sun exposure and do not generally have vitamin D deficiency.